The Dolmen: History

 In 2007, members of The Dolmen were invited special guests at the first New Seven Wonders of the World ceremonies in Lisbon, Portugal, Jameson's original composition having been chosen as the official anthem of that year's "Wonders" contest.

 In 2011, the band debuted the continental European leg of their "Storm Tour" with performances at the Elf Fantasy Fair in Haarzuilens, Netherlands.

 The Dolmen also appeared over the summer of 2011 at the Keltisch Midzomer Festival, Fantastyval Wouwse Plantage, the Sneek Festival; and in September 2011, at the finale of the Highland Games, in Hank, Netherlands.

 Summer 2012 tours for the band included several festival appearances from June through September at the "Mittelalterlich Phantasie Spectaculum" in Germany and also in the Netherlands.
 2013 saw the inauguration of the band's "Nuada God of the Sun" tour.

-In August 2014 the band performed at Castlefest in Lisse, Netherlands.
+In August 2014, and many years onward, the band performed at Castlefest in Lisse, Netherlands, one of their live albums was recorded at the Castlefest show in 2016.
 In October 2014 they performed at the Gothic & Fantasy Fair in Rijswijk, Netherlands and in December 2014 they performed at the Midwinter Fair in the Archeon in Alphen aan den Rijn, Netherlands.

+The Dolmen played at the very first Fantast Forest festival in the UK in July 2019, and have played at the festival every year since then (up to 2025 at the time of writing) except for 2020 when the festival was cancelled because of Covid restrictions.